tobychui/zoraxy/docker/README.md

   - Copy the Zoraxy `src/` directory into the `docker/` (here) directory.
   - Run the build command with `docker build -t zoraxy_build .`
   - You can now use the image `zoraxy_build`
-    - If you wish to change the image name, then modify`zoraxy_build` in the previous step and then build again.
+    - If you wish to change the image tag name, then modify `zoraxy_build` in the previous step and then build again.